ckeditor/ckeditor4/README.md

     it provides the entire JavaScript API that makes the magic happen.
     - `plugins/`: contains most of the plugins maintained by the CKEditor core team.
     - `skin/`: contains the official default skin of CKEditor.
-    - `dev/`: contains “developer tools”.
+    - `dev/`: contains “developer tools.”

 ### Building a Release